technomancy/bussard/readme.md

 and turning thrusters.
 Keys to access the ship's computer's various functions are listed on the side of the screen.

-The ship's console/editor can be accessed using `ctrl-enter`, and from there you can read the quick start guide by running `man("quickstart")`.
+The ship's computer can be accessed using `ctrl-enter`, and from the console you can read the quick start guide by running `man("quickstart")`.
 The full reference manual is available with `man("manual")`, but you won't need that right away.